 It is recommended that before you move to a new town or city that you find out the medical care options available to you and ensure you have a suitable supply of medications to carry you through several months.

 Speak to your current practitioner of your plans to move so they can coordinate or redirect any outstanding referrals to a new specialist(s).
 It is not possible to keep your Princeton practitioner if you have permanently moved to a new town or city.
+Your practitioner will provide care for up to six months in order for you to obtain a new GP in your new community.

 Request any current lab results pertaining to your prescriptions dosages prior to moving away from Princeton.
 This information may be required before a new practitioner/locum/physician can fill your prescription.